authelia/authelia/docs/content/overview/security/threat-model.md

 ---
 title: "Threat Model"
 description: "An overview of the Authelia threat model."
-lead: "An overview of the Authelia threat model."
+summary: "An overview of the Authelia threat model."
 date: 2020-04-16T18:12:41+10:00
 draft: false
 images: []